 Founded in 1979, the Children’s Aid Foundation of Canada (CAFC) seeks to improve the lives of children in the child welfare system.
 Currently, 67,000 Canadian children live in permanent care with foster families, extended families, or in group homes.
 CAFC reports that 235,000 children and youth experienced or are at high risk of abuse and neglect.
 Each year, 2,300 youth “age out” of the child welfare system and can no longer access the benefits and support from it.
 Children in child welfare are at high risk; they experience a far greater likelihood of homelessness, incarceration, and teen pregnancy, and under 50% graduate from high school.

 Children’s Aid Foundation of Canada spent 43% of program costs on educational programs in F2017.
-Since 1995, CAFC granted $12.3m toward 4,304 post-secondary scholarships through its Post-Secondary Education (PSE) program.
+Since 1995, CAFC granted $12.3m toward 4,304 post-secondary scholarships through its Post-Secondary Education (PSE) program, meaning that each grant on average was approximately $2,858 per student.
 CAFC reported that it empowered 4,442 children and youth to continue schooling in F2017.

 Healing and recovery programs made up 30% of CAFC’s program spending.
 These programs provided 6,641 children and youth with physical and mental health care that is not covered by public funding.
 The charity gave gifts to 2,995 children for their birthday or a milestone.